-You’ll be amazed how these fast and easy meal prep ideas can save you so much time.
+You’ll be amazed at how these fast and easy meal prep ideas can save you so much time.
 Whether you want to prepare meals for the week or just a weeknight, you will like these tips.
 They’ll help you make quick dinners for your family even if you’re a beginner.

 Cooking can be a lot of fun.
 But many times we just don’t have the freedom in our schedules to enjoy it because there are just too many things crammed into our days.